17 Chrome Extension Success Stories

 Fantôm focuses entirely on paid advertising, I guess you could say that’s the bread and butter, it’s what I’m great at but it’s also what I’m most passionate about.
 There were attempts to enter different service offerings but did not have as much fun doing so.
 Now when clients have the need for other types of marketing, say, email marketing, I point them to one of my trusted partners who are able to execute and over-deliver on such service for them.
 Currently, Fantôm is making roughly $8,600 per month overhead is only a couple of hundred dollars per month, about $300, which go towards tools and software needed in order to provide the best possible results for clients.

-Matt Baer (from Washington D.C., Washington, D.C., USA) started Write.as over 7 years ago.
+Matt Baer (from Washington D.C., Washington, D.C., USA) started Write.as about 8 years ago.

 Hi!
 I’m Matt Baer, founder of Write.as.
 We make digital tools that help creative people get their work online, from words to visual art.
 What we’re most after is building usable software that doesn’t kill your creative ideas (as notifications, feeds, and “likes” tend to do), to encourage free expression by giving you better privacy, and to make digital expression accessible to everyone.

 Beyond our flagship tool, we’re building Snap.as, a minimal tool for sharing photos and galleries, and Submit.as, a submission management system made just for written content.
 Both of these products work perfectly with Write.as but are also useful on their own.
 Ultimately, this is what we’re building -- a suite of integrated apps that all share the same principles of simplicity, privacy, and respect for the user.

 Davis Baer (from Pittsburgh, Pennsylvania, USA) started OneUp about 7 years ago.